rhdunn/xquery-intellij-plugin/docs/XPath 1.0 as 2.0 EBNF Grammar.md

 1. Remove the `ExprToken`, `Operator`, and `OperatorName` symbols that are not referenced elsewhere in the XPath 1.0 grammar.
 1. Inline the `MultiplyOperator` symbol into `MultiplicativeExpr`.
+1. Replace the FunctionName symbol with a reserved function names section.